 This might seem discouraging.
 “If I don’t know what’s going to happen,” you might worry, “I’m bound to make mistakes.”
 But here’s another way to look at it: Since there are no “right” answers out there, you can relax a little, knowing you are doing your best with the information you have.
 What’s most important is to avoid doing nothing.
 Take comfort in the fact that your financial plan does not need to be perfect.
 It’s far better to have a plan that might prove temporary than to have no plan at all.

-Adam M. Grossman’s previous blogs include Grossman’s Eleven and Ten Financial Principles.
+Adam M. Grossman’s previous articles include Grossman’s Eleven and Ten Principles.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.